simon-donike/NIR-GAN/README.md

-## Verification Features
+## Results and Validation Showcase

-**NIR Prediction**: Use a GAN architecture to synthesize the NIR band directly from the RGB bands of multi-scale EI imagery.
+**NIR Prediction**: Use a GAN architecture to synthesize the NIR band directly from the RGB bands of multi-scale EO imagery.
 ![nir_viz](resources/nir_viz.png)

 **Visualization of NIR Quality**: Track the GAN’s progress and evaluate the quality of the predicted NIR bands, as well as derivative Indices like NDVI, NDWI, and EVI.